The Best Standing Desk

 Other add-ons include locking casters, a pencil tray, monitor arm, wire management, and CPU holder.
 You can pick-and-choose what you like.
 Our Jarvis dream desk — a five-foot, contoured top with two cable pass-throughs and a programmable handset — would be about $725.
 It’s certainly not cheap, but when you factor in the seven-year warranty and gracious customer service (we had a shipping issue with our order, which was handled immediately by Jarvis’ Hayley and Jen), it feels like you’re getting your money’s worth.
 We also love that the environmentally conscious company, based out of Portland, Oregon, seems like they know how to have some fun.

 Testing the Uplift’s Sit Stand Desk after the Jarvis felt a little like deja vu.
 Bamboo top: check.
 Programmable handset with four presets: check.
 Pretty much the exact same add-ons, price, and variety of desk options: check, check, check.

 We tested the Uplift’s rectangular bamboo desk, as opposed to its contoured version, but at a glance, you would have thought it was the same desk.

 Using it was where some of the differences came in.
 It was one of the sturdiest desks we tested in the sitting position, but at max height (50.5 inches), you’ll feel some wobble, especially compared to the Jarvis, which is rock solid.
-This was especially disappointing for the Uplift considering we upgraded to a C-frame (as opposed to a T-frame) for $19 extra, a design that is supposed to offer more stability.
+This was especially disappointing for the Uplift considering it’s a C-frame (as opposed to a T-frame), a design that is supposed to offer more stability.
 Its bamboo was also a little rougher to the touch.
 That said, the motor is a bit quieter than the Jarvis, and the desk does adjust smoothly.

 Left: the Rebel hand-crank desk.
 Right: the much smoother Uplift.